tchoi8/thetree/README.md

 ##Long term goal

-- Non for profit foundation to raise awareness and support structure for the cause.
+- Non Profit Organization or Charitable Foundation to raise awareness and support structure for the cause
 - Partner with technology organization and digital literacy initiatives to provide learning opportunity
 - Develop and connect sustainable career opportunity for the community
 - Give grants through nomination and competition